 That first winter, I had at least three squirrels living in new cabin: A black one and two greys.

-Long-time local wildlife liking it here
+Long-time local wildlife like it here

 That they moved in should be of no surprise to anyone.
 I had an earlier play-by-play of two squirrels raucously playing right there: